openvinotoolkit/openvino/docs/install_guides/installing-openvino-from-archive-windows.md

 For simplicity, you can also create a symbolic link to the latest installation: `C:\Program Files (x86)\Intel\openvino_2022\`.

 The core components are now installed.
-Continue to the next section to configure environment.
+Continue to the next section to configure the environment.

 ### <a name="set-the-environment-variables"></a>Step 2: Configure the Environment